 2. Connect to the database using a well-defined communication method.

 3. Provide its geolocation and perhaps other data to the database using a well-defined format for querying the database.

 4. Receive in return a list of available white space spectrum with their characteristics, using a well-defined format for returning information.

-5. Report to the white space database anticipated spectrum usage
+5. Report to the white space database anticipated spectrum usage at a suitable granularity.